adwaya/raspberrypi/README.md

 #RaspberryPi
-The Raspberry Pi is a tiny and affordable computer that you can use to learn programming and practical projects.
+-The Raspberry Pi is a tiny and affordable computer that you can use to learn programming and practical projects.

 ##Installing OS on RaspberryPi
-RaspberryPi supports

 Grab a SD card and format it using the application, the application can be downloaded from `https://www.sdcard.org/downloads/formatter_4/`

 *NOOBS* is an easy operating system installer which contains Raspbian.
 It also provides a selection of alternative operating systems which are then downloaded from the internet and installed.